 We have developed considerable expertise in fiber optic cable design, manufacturing and production processes that enable us to produce high performance fiber optic cables cost effectively.
-Our proprietary manufacturing software and hardware provides us with automated manufacturing capabilities which enable us to rapidly respond to customer requests for additional or unique products.
+Our proprietary manufacturing software provides us with automated manufacturing capabilities which enable us to rapidly respond to customer requests for additional or unique products.
 Many of our important technological advances result from our ability to modify and refine our production processes.

 Our manufacturing operations consist of applying a variety of raw plastic materials to optical fibers.
 The key raw material in the manufacture of our products is optical fiber, which we purchase from a number of manufacturers.
 We work closely with our vendors to ensure a continuous supply.
-We have two sources for aramid yarns and various suppliers of plastic coating materials.
+We have two sources for aramid yarns and various suppliers of our various plastic coating materials.

 An important factor in our success is our ability to deliver product on time.
 Therefore, we work to obtain adequate supplies of raw materials in a timely manner from existing or, when necessary, alternate sources.
 Any disruption in the supply of raw materials could adversely affect our fiber optic cable production capability and our operating results.
 Some of our suppliers of optical fiber also are our competitors.
-We believe that we carry a sufficient supply of raw materials and finished goods inventory to deal with short-term disruptions in supply of raw materials and to meet customer orders promptly.